Click the Mini-Big Screen console to learn about Omaha's neighbors.

 One of my all time favorite places is the zoo where some of my closest relatives live.

 Omaha's Henry Doorly Zoo has grown tremendously since its beginnings as Riverview Park in the late 1890s.
-The Zoo has continued to add important exhibits such as the world's second largest free-flight aviary, the country's largest Cat Complex in the "Wild Kingdom Pavilion", and the world's largest indoor rainforest (The Lied Jungle).
+The Zoo has continued to add important exhibits such as the world's second largest free-flight aviary, the country's largest Cat Complex in the "Wild Kingdom Pavilion," and the world's largest indoor rainforest (The Lied Jungle).

 In the Cat Complex, you can enjoy cats from every corner of our planet.
 The Cat Complex has been an important part of Cat Conservation and study.
 Educational displays explain things such as the white tigers, a rare genetic disorder that does not occur with such great frequency in the wild (only 12 have been spotted in the wild).

-The zoo also has a great sea aquarium, the Scott Aquarium, where you can see sharks swimming over your head as you travel through the 70 ft. underwater zigzag tunnel.
+Henry Doorly Zoo also has a great sea aquarium, the Scott Aquarium, where you can see sharks swimming over your head as you travel through the 70 ft. underwater zigzag tunnel.
 The aquarium also displays other aquatic life such as stingrays, jellyfish, and three species of penguins.

 If you think a visit once a year will cover everything, keep this in mind.
 H.D.Z. has been an active participant in breeding programs with many other zoos worldwide.
 This means they may have animals for a temporary period, or they may have animals returned since you last visited.
 You can hardly ever visit the zoo without learning something new.

-The zoo is best enjoyed if the visit is not rushed however starting early requires plenty of ahead of time planning and with our busy lives is not always an option.
+The zoo is best enjoyed if the visit is not rushed however, starting early requires plenty of ahead of time planning, and with our busy lives is not always an option.
 Admission to the zoo is without a doubt, always reasonable; however, the best bargain is a season zoo pass.
 That way you get to go multiple times without as much concern for covering every exhibit; you can even sneak in a late afternoon visit without the guilt.
 As a rule, the people that purchase a season pass so much recognize the value that they continue to do so year after year.
 If you travel, keep this in mind, the Omaha Henry Doorly Zoo Season Pass is also good for free admission to 150 other zoos in the country.
 That's a rate of three per state, probably one is in yours.

 "Mom is taking us to the zoo tomorrow, zoo tomorrow, zoo tomorrow"